mrjones2014/caniuse-rs/README.md

 To dump the data instead of fuzzy finding, you can run `caniuse --dump` which will simply output the currently cached JSON data that is being used.
 To pretty-print it, you can run `caniuse --dump --pretty`.

+To force update the cached data, you can run `caniuse --update`.